Virgil Earp: Gunfight at the O.K. Corral

-Virgil initially avoided a confrontation with Frank McLaury and Billy Clanton, who had arrived in town early that afternoon and had not yet deposited their weapons at a hotel or stable soon after their arrival, as required by ordinance#9.
+Virgil initially avoided a confrontation with Frank McLaury and Billy Clanton, who had arrived in town early that afternoon and had not yet deposited their weapons at a hotel or stable after their arrival, as required by ordinance#9.
 Virgil had been offered armed assistance from the town Vigilance committee and the town militia, but he declined the help.
 Around 1:00 p.m., a miner named Ruben F. Coleman told Virgil that the Cowboys had left the Dunbar and Dexter Stable for the O.K.
 Corral and were still armed, and Virgil decided he had to disarm them.

-Virgil testified after the shootout that he thought he saw all four men, Ike Clanton, Billy Clanton, Frank McLaury, and Tom McLaury, buying cartridges at Spangenberg's gun shop beforehand.
+Virgil testified after the shootout that he thought he saw Ike Clanton, Billy Clanton, Frank McLaury, and Tom McLaury buying cartridges at Spangenberg's gun shop beforehand.
 He went by the Wells Fargo office around the corner on Allen Street and picked up a 10- or 12-gauge short, double-barreled shotgun.
 It was an unusually cold and windy day in Tombstone, and Virgil was wearing a long overcoat.
 To avoid alarming Tombstone's public, Virgil hid the shotgun under his overcoat when he returned to Hafford's Saloon.

 Virgil, his brothers Wyatt and Morgan, and Doc Holliday confronted the Cowboys in a narrow lot on Fremont Street.
 Virgil was not expecting a fight.
 He later testified that when he saw the Cowboys, he immediately commanded them to "Throw up your hands, I want your guns!"
-But general shooting broke out almost immediately.
+But shooting broke out almost immediately.
 Witnesses were conflicted about who fired first.
 During the gunfight, Billy Clanton and both McLaury brothers were killed.
 Virgil was shot through the calf (he thought by Billy Clanton).
 Three days after the O.K.
 Corral gunfight, the city council suspended Virgil as city marshal pending outcome of the preliminary hearing.
 Virgil was eventually exonerated of wrongdoing, but his reputation suffered thereafter.